dmatscheko/metacompiler/README.md

 * __abnf.newCharOf(String string, Pos int) Rule__
 * __abnf.newCharsOf(String string, Pos int) Rule__
 * __abnf.correctReferencesAndIDs(agrammar []Rule)__
 This fills the array position of `Productions` into their `Identifier`.
 It also identifies each different `Tag` with another UID.
-The array position of the productions and the UIDs of the Tags is stored in the rules Int field.
+The array positions of the productions and the UIDs of the Tags are stored in the rules Int field.
 This method must be used on newly created a-grammars, if they are directly used for compilation.
 The parser applies this method automatically.

 ##### ToString functions